sq8vps/aprx-simplewebstat/README.md

 $cntalias = "SP";
 ```

-Normally every time you open statistics website, you have to etner interface callsign.
-If you want to set static interface callsign (but it can be temporarily changed via website for one session), you can do here:
+Normally every time you open statistics website, you have to enter interface callsign.
+If you want to set static interface callsign (but it can be temporarily changed via website for one session), you can do this here:
 ```
 $static_if = 1;
 $static_call = "N0CALL-11;